AndrewMurtagh/ninja-slicer/README.md

 - Keyboard shortcuts
 - Check model is not out of bounds
 - Check file type and size is okay when uploaded
+- Add machine model to scene
+- Run slicer as library instead of through CMD line
+- Process slicing jobs in the background instead
+- Update `canSlice` correctly

 ## Notice